-In the face of evolving health, environmental, and social challenges, nonprofits need to be able to build partnerships, develop new programs, and adapt to their communities’ needs overnight.
+In the face of evolving health, environmental, and social challenges, help your favorite nonprofit build partnerships, develop new programs adapt to their communities’ needs overnight.
 Responsive and flexible financing is one of the tools that makes this possible.
 As such, Vanguard Charitable has launched a recoverable grant program that equips you with new options to better support the causes and communities you care about.

 Recoverable grants begin a granting cycle that you can continue by re-granting charitable dollars recovered from a prior recoverable grant.